stackbit-projects/neat-rabbit-014d0/src/pages/blog/vision_efficiency.md

 image_alt:
 figure: images/peoKareem_Ani1_000.gif
 figure_caption: >-
   <b>Silicon retina's response to a face.</b> Its four ganglion cell types (color-coded) spike where there is spatial contrast (red for dark; green for light) or when there is temporal change (blue for increase; yellow for decrease).
-The reconstructed video is shown above.
-[Kareem Zaghloul 2004]
+The reconstructed video is shown above. [<a href="http://web.stanford.edu/group/brainsinsilicon/documents/04_journ_IEEEtbe_ONSigII.pdf" target="_blank">Kareem Zaghloul 2004</a>]
 excerpt: >-
   The retina’s ganglion cells, whose signals the optic nerve carries, only interpret a small portion of the visual scene for the brain.
 seo: